 Usually, this topology is due to the structure of the field.
 In magnetic materials, the fundamental field is the magnetization: a field which takes values on the sphere $S^2$.
 Maps from $S^2$ to a plane with fixed boundary condition have non-trivial topology through the second homotopy group $\pi_2(S^2)$.
-It is this topology which makes the skyrmion stable.
+It is this topology which makes the magnetic skyrmion stable.
 In ferroelectrics the order parameter field is the Polarisation $\boldsymbol{P} \in \mathbb{R}^3$, which has trivial topology.
 So a naive symmetry-based analysis would suggest that the field structure cannot support skyrmions.
 However, the point $\boldsymbol{P}=\boldsymbol{0}$ has very high energy and there is an energy cost for a configuration to contain this point.
-This is why Bloch walls (which do not contain $\boldsymbol{P}=\boldsymbol{0}$) are often energetically favored over Ising walls (which contain $\boldsymbol{P} = \boldsymbol{0}$) in low temperature barium titanate \cite{hlinka2006phenomenological}.
-If $\boldsymbol{P}$ is never zero, the field can be thought of as $\boldsymbol{P} \in \mathbb{R}^3\setminus\{0\}$, which does have non-trivial topology and can support skyrmions since $\pi_2( \mathbb{R}^3\setminus\{0\} ) = \mathbb{Z}$.
+This is why Bloch walls (which do not contain $\boldsymbol{P}=\boldsymbol{0}$) are often energetically favored over Ising walls (which contain $\boldsymbol{P} = \boldsymbol{0}$) in low temperature barium titanate \cite{Hlinka2006}.
+If $\boldsymbol{P}$ is never zero, the field can be thought of as $\boldsymbol{P} \in \mathbb{R}^3\setminus\{0\}$, which has non-trivial topology and can support skyrmions since $\pi_2( \mathbb{R}^3\setminus\{0\} ) = \mathbb{Z}$.